Biologics for Nasal Polyps NYC | Norelle Health

 How biologics compare with surgery

 Surgery and biologics are not simple substitutes for one another.
 Endoscopic sinus surgery physically removes polyps and opens the sinuses, often improving access for topical medication, while biologics target the inflammation over time.
-For many patients the best plan combines approaches, and the right balance depends on the individual.
+For many patients a plan that combines approaches is appropriate, and the right balance depends on the individual.

 09